FreekingDean/homelab/README.md

 ### 🔐 Setting up Age

 📍 Here we will create a Age Private and Public key.
-Using [SOPS](https://github.com/mozilla/sops) with [Age](https://github.com/FiloSottile/age) allows us to encrypt secrets and use them in Ansible, Terraform and Flux.
+Using [SOPS](https://github.com/mozilla/sops) with [Age](https://github.com/FiloSottile/age) allows us to encrypt secrets and use them in  Terraform and Flux.

 1. Create a Age Private / Public Key

     ```sh
-    age-keygen -o age.agekey
+    task age
     ```

-2. Set up the directory for the Age key and move the Age file to it

-    ```sh
-    mkdir -p ~/.config/sops/age
-    mv age.agekey ~/.config/sops/age/keys.txt
-    ```

-3. Export the `SOPS_AGE_KEY_FILE` variable in your `bashrc`, `zshrc` or `config.fish` and source it, e.g.

-    ```sh
-    export SOPS_AGE_KEY_FILE=~/.config/sops/age/keys.txt
-    source ~/.bashrc
-    ```

-4. Fill out the Age public key in the appropriate variable in configuration section below, **note** the public key should start with `age`...
+2. Fill out the Age public key in the appropriate variable in configuration section below, **note** the public key should start with `age`...

-### ☁️ Global Cloudflare API Key
+### ☁️ GCP API Key

-In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.
+In order to use Terraform and `cert-manager` with the GCP DNS challenge you will need to create a API key.

-1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).
+1. Head over to GCP and create a API key by going [here](https://console.cloud.google.com/iam-admin/serviceaccounts)

-2. Under the `API Keys` section, create a global API Key.

-3. Use the API Key in the appropriate variable in configuration section below.

-📍 You may wish to update this later on to a Cloudflare **API Token** which can be scoped to certain resources.
-I do not recommend using a Cloudflare **API Key**, however for the purposes of this template it is easier getting started without having to define which scopes and resources are needed.
-For more information see the [Cloudflare docs on API Keys and Tokens](https://developers.cloudflare.com/api/).
+2. Either create a service account, or use an existing with the proper permissions.

+3. Generate a .json key to use with the account.

 ### 📄 Configuration

-📍 The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.
+📍 The `.config.env` file contains necessary configuration that is needed by Terraform and Flux.

 1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables.